Did you know?

 Aquatic insects often feed on these invertebrates as they swim or drift.
 Some can see these microscopic organisms with their naked eyes.
 Others target the species classified as macroscopic, which are also at the base of the food chain.
 Other than aquatic insects, other animals, like fish and salamanders, also eat zooplankton.

-What can zooplankton tell you about the condition of water?
+What does zooplankton tell us about the condition of water?